andonary/factory-method/README.md

 # Factory Method Example

+This is an example in TypeScript of using the design pattern called "factory method"

 ## Advance Wars Units

 In order to create an unit in the game Advance Wars, you need to capture and use a special building.
 These buildings (named here Factory) are divided in three categories :